industrial kettle with agitator

 Stuck or burnt product

-Usually occurs due to local temperature excess, insufficient agitation, or absence of scrapers.
-It also happens when the operator speeds up the process by excessively increasing the jacket temperature.
-It is a quick solution that almost always has a cost.
+This usually occurs due to excessive local temperature, insufficient agitation, or absence of scrapers.
+It also happens when the operator speeds up the process by increasing the jacket temperature too much.
+It is a quick fix that almost always has consequences.

-May be due to improperly sized blades, incorrect speed, or partial load outside the recommended range.
-A kettle designed to work well at 80 liters capacity may mix poorly at 25 liters.
+This can be due to poorly sized blades, incorrect speed, or partial load outside the recommended range.
+A kettle designed to work well at 80% capacity may mix poorly at 25%.

 Slow discharge